-DOE JGI's Policy on Microbial Genbank Submissions
+The JGI's Policy on Microbial Genbank Submissions

 Microbial genome sequencing projects become eligible for preparation for submission to Genbank when they become public in the Integrated Microbial Genomes system following the embargo.
-This includes sequences from both cultured organisms and single cells sequenced at DOE JGI only\.
+This includes sequences from both cultured organisms and single cells sequenced at the JGI only^{}.

 All eligible projects are prepared as WGS submissions.
-Although JGI has been submitting annotated genomes to Genbank in the past, moving forward we will only support WGS submissions and will serve annotations through IMG.
+Although the JGI has been submitting annotated genomes to Genbank in the past, moving forward we will only support WGS submissions and will serve annotations through IMG.